We are often asked questions by our customers so please take a look at our most frequently asked questions about our Matcha Green tea range:

 However, to receive the greatest health benefits, the optimum temperature to serve Matcha is 70 degrees.
 If you don’t have a temperature-controlled kettle, simply switch off the kettle before it reaches boiling point.

 Matcha has long been revered as a very potent product for general skin care and blemishes.
-There are a very many products containing Matcha Green tea that are gaining strong industry recognition and awards for the ability to positively impact skin quality.
+There are are many products containing Matcha Green tea that are gaining strong industry recognition and awards for the ability to positively impact skin quality.
+That said there is still much research to complete.

-We always recommend adding a little lemon or lime juice to Matcha as studies have shown that these help protect Matcha during the digestive process allowing you to get more of the benefits from it.
+We always recommend adding a little lemon or lime juice to Matcha as studies have shown that this helps protect Matcha during the digestive process allowing you to get more of the benefits and nutrients from it.
 Any citric acid is helpful.
 If you don’t wish to adulterate the taste, simply taking a few vitamin c tablets will be as good due to the ascorbic acid content.

 We would suggest that Matcha is possibly the best option possible for coffee addicts.
-Matcha gives an energy release 4-6 times longer than coffee, while regulating blood sugar, so you will feel both energised and content.
+Matcha gives an energy release 4-6 times longer than coffee while regulating blood sugar so you will feel both energised and content.
 The L-theanine effect relaxes and calms the nervous system, rather than overstimulating it.
 Almost all our customers have noticed their coffee consumption collapsing or have banished coffee from their diet altogether with no withdrawal symptoms.
-We can’t stop you liking coffee’s taste, but we can virtually guarantee you will no longer need it to get you through your day.
+We can’t stop you liking coffee’s taste, but we believe it can help you so you will no longer rely on it to get you through your day.

 If you can’t see the answer you are looking for then please contact us using the contact us page.
 We are a friendly bunch and will do what we can to answer your questions as quickly as possible!
 Click on our Matcha contact page.